Drosophila connectome: Adult brain

 In 2020, a dense connectome of half the central brain of Drosophila was released, along with a web site that allows queries and exploration of this data.
-The methods used in reconstruction and initial analysis of the connectome followed.
+The methods used in reconstruction and initial analysis of the 'hemibrain' connectome followed.
+This effort was a collaboration between the Janelia FlyEM team and Google.
+This dataset is an incomplete but large section of the fly central brain.
+It was collected using focused ion beam scanning electron microscopy (FIB-SEM) which generated an 8 nm isotropic dataset, then automatically segmented using a flood-filling network before being manually proofread by a team of experts.
+Finally, estimated neurotransmitter IDs were added.